entitycs/react-burning-ritual/README.md

 ## Knob

-A novel digital knob component, using a novel trick, and no trig/pi values - can you identify the trick?
+A digital knob component, using a novel css trick, and no trig/pi values - can you identify the trick?

 ## GridSizeControl